 We're committed to building a better housing finance system for you, your community and the nation.
 See how we are moving housing forward by:

 - Innovating for the future

 What is Freddie Mac and what is its role in the housing market?
 View the video to find out

 We're leading the market with our innovative credit risk transfers.
 Watch our video

 New Executive Perspectives

-Freddie Mac CEO Donald H. Layton discusses the company’s fourth-quarter and full-year 2013 financial results.
-Read here
+CEO Donald H. Layton discusses Freddie Mac’s 2016 financial results.
+Read more